TheCyberViking/CoverStory/README.md

 ## Comming Soon
-Short Story Background Generator, to build a background such as kids, family, growing up, general life
+Short Story Background Generator, to build a background such as kids, family, growing up, general life such as hoobies and other information to make the cover belivable

 ## Example output